Table of Contents

 Network Operating Systems

-An operating system that is developed to support personal computers, terminals, and workstations connected over a network is called a network operating system.
+An operating system that is developed to support personal computers, terminals and workstations connected over a network is called a network operating system.
 It normally works on a server.
-Some examples of network operating systems are Windows NT Server, Windows 2000 Server, NetWare, UNIX, Linux, and Solaris.
+Types of the network operating system are:

 Novell’s Netware is a network operating system.
 It is designed for a client/ server network.
 In addition, it is also important to know that the server portion of this operating system resides on a network server and the client portion resides on each client computer.